mecid/mecid.github.io/_posts/2024-01-23-introducing-swiftui-on-visionOS.md

 }
 ```

+> To learn more about building apps supporting multiple windows, take a look at my dedicated ["Window management in SwiftUI"](/2022/11/02/window-management-in-swiftui/) post.

 In the example above, we use the new toolbar placement called *bottomOrnament*.
 Ornament in visionOS is the place outside the window presenting controls connected to the window.
 You can also create them manually by using the new *ornament* view modifier.

 ```swift